 Guimba the Tyrant

-Guimba tells the timeless tale of a tyrant's hubris and his downfall at the hands of his people, reminiscent of MacBeth or Richard III.
+Guimba tells the timeless tale of a tyrant's hubris and his downfall at the hands of his people, reminiscent of Macbeth or Richard III.
 The film's narrative embodies the process of revealing the truth from behind the facade of despotic power.
-For Guimba, the prince of a once prosperous trading city, the key to power is spectacle: humiliating court rituals, arbitrary displays of wrath, occult powers, even the terrifying mask which always covers his face.
-Guimba's authority begins to crumble when he demands that a nobleman divorce his wife so that his own son, the physical and moral dwarf, Janginé, can marry her.
-This ludicrous demand reveals him to the townspeople as a unrestrained beast not a prince; they jeer and defy him and abandon the city to join a rebel force.
-Isolated, his magic powers exhausted, driven-mad, Guimba is left with no alternative but to commit suicide.
+For Guimba, the ruler of a once-prosperous trading city, the key to power is spectacle: humiliating court rituals, arbitrary displays of wrath, occult powers, and the terrifying mask that always covers his face.
+Guimba's authority begins to crumble when he demands that a nobleman divorce his wife so that his own son, the physical and moral dwarf Janginé, can marry her.
+This ludicrous demand reveals him to the townspeople as an unrestrained beast, not a prince; they jeer, defy him, and abandon the city to join a rebel force.
+Isolated, his magic powers exhausted, and driven mad, Guimba is left with no alternative but to commit suicide.

-Guimba is thus a story of the restoration of truth and legitimate authority to Djenné, the legendary city where the film was shot, and, allegorically, of democratic, "transparent" government to present-day Africa.
-In its opulence and epic scale, Guimba recalls and calls for the return of the continent's own former greatness and prosperity.
-Even, the film's striking costumes (themselves simultaneously veilings and statements) occasioned the revival of several traditional Malian textile crafts.
+Guimba is thus a story of the restoration of truth and legitimate authority to Djenné, the legendary city where the film was shot, and, allegorically, of democratic, "transparent" government in Africa.
+In its opulence and epic scale, Guimba recalls, and calls for the return of, the continent's former greatness and prosperity.
+The film's striking costumes (themselves simultaneously veilings and statements) even occasioned the revival of several traditional Malian textile crafts.

 "Remarkable for its elegant simplicity...Deserves to be seen and savored by a large audience."